ShaneYLad/ShaneYLad/README.md

   A tool to check how secure your password is and can generate you a stronger one.
   [View Repo →](https://github.com/ShaneYLad/Password_Checker.git)

-- 🌐 **Browser Privacy Hardening Guide** *(Coming Soon)*
+- 🌐 **DedSec Discord Bot** *(Coming Soon)*
-  A step-by-step guide to locking down Firefox, Brave, and Chromium for maximum privacy.
+  A Discord bot that has multiple commands to help you with privacy, security and career guides.

 - 🧹 **Digital Declutter Script**
   A cross-platform script (PowerShell + Bash) that clears browser cache, history, temp files, trash, and recent files.